berdal84/nodable/README.md

 | [*googletest*](https://github.com/google/googletest) | Google
 | [*gulrak/filesystem*]()  | Steffen Schümann

 *: I do not depend on *RTTR* yet, but I must cite it because I am taking a lot of ideas from it.
-Also, my idea is to use in the future without requiring too many changes.
+My idea is to use it in the future without requiring too many changes.

 #### Resources